Evidence/Property is released by appointment only.

 To Obtain a Court Order For Release of a Firearm

 A private attorney can arrange for a court order, or you can contact the Clerk of the Courts office at the Broward County Courthouse and request a Demand for Hearing packet.
 Once the packet is filled out and returned, the Clerk’s office will schedule a date for a hearing.
-For more information, see the Clerk of the Court’s web site.
+For more information, see the Clerk of the Court’s website by clicking this link.